Note

 -

-Designation→ Name freely selectable for the shop (will be e.g. displayed in the product and in the import menu)
+Designation → Name freely selectable for the shop (displayed e.g. in the product and in the import menu)

 -

-Active→ Check to make the interface active is active.
-You can set interfaces that are no longer needed to inactive.
+Active → Set checkmarks for the interface to be active.
+You can set interfaces that are no longer needed to inactive

 -

-Project→ Linking the shop to a project.
-In the project you can set the logistics settings
+Project → Linking the shop to a project.
+In the project you can adjust the logistics settings

 -

-Pickup mode→ Shopify lets you pick up here from a certain pick up date
+Pick-up Mode → With Shopify you can pick up from a specific date

 -

-Import mode→ Defines whether the orders from the shop should be imported manually (by pressing a button) or automatically.
+Import mode → Defines whether the sales orders from the shop should be imported manually (with the push of a button) or automatically

 -

-Demo (for testing) → The order status in the store is not changed and no products or stock numbers transferred
+Demo (for testing) → The sales order status in the shop is not changed.
+No products or stock quantity are transferred

 -

-Manual (with import center) → The orders are only picked up when the button Pick up orders is clicked
+Manually (with import center) → The sales orders are not fetched until the Fetch Orders button is clicked

 -

-Automatically (via process starter) → The orders are picked up automatically by the shop.
-For this purpose, the process starter Shopimporter is required
+Automatically (via process starter) → Sales orders are fetched automatically by the shop on a regular basis.
+The shop importer process starter is required for this

 -